 Trump also called his plan “a big step.”
 But former Presidents Barack Obama and George W. Bush both used Title 32 to activate the National Guard’s support for border security.
 The troops, however, didn’t directly enforce immigration.
 Instead, they provided technical and aerial assistance, like spotting border crossers, and assisting in criminal investigations.

 In fact, Bush’s “Operation Jumpstart” — which Nielsen said Trump’s plan would most closely resemble — specifically prohibited the military from detaining immigrants.
-Nielsen didn’t provide any more details on how many troops would be deployed, how long their deployment would last, or the cost of the operation.
+Mexican officials said on Wednesday night that Nielsen told them that the National Guard at the border won't be armed though.
+She didn’t provide any more details on how many troops would be deployed, how long their deployment would last, or the cost of the operation.

 Weiler said that the Department of Defense would likely foot the bill for whatever Trump does, which may decrease funding levels for other missions that the National Guard had planned, like hurricane disaster relief or supporting overseas deployments.
 On Wednesday, National Guard spokesman Kurt Rauschenberg wouldn’t answer questions about whether Trump’s plan would impact other National Guard missions and referred questions back to the White House.

 Technically, the president could ask Congress for special authorization to expand the powers of the National Guard or allocate more funds to the Department of Defense to accommodate the mobilization of troops.
 But with the Department of Defense being allocated its largest budget in history, and Congress’ cold disposition on the wall in general, lawmakers likely wouldn’t bite.

 On top of that, the Department of Defense is already assisting with border security, spokeswoman Dana White told reporters on Tuesday night.